-We have a Sunday School meeting during the first part of our 10am service and there are Beavers, Rainbows, Brownies and soon Guides linked to the church.
+We have a Sunday School meeting during the first part of our 10am service and there are Beavers, Rainbows, Brownies and Guides linked to the church.
 We are closely involved with our church aided Primary School which shares the site.
 There are groups for discussion and learning together.

 The church building is the first of Edmund Sharpe's 3 churches built from terracotta, hence the nickname of the Pot Church.
 It is the prime example with ornate decorations inside and out and beautifully decorated inside.
 The openwork spire had to be removed in 1939 and the lower tower was removed by Fred Dibnah, the local steeplejack, in 1966.

 In 1989 a massive outbreak of dry-rot was discovered.
 Since then the dry-rot has been eradicated, the church has been re-roofed, redecorated, the heating system replaced, some missing/damaged terracotta replaced, the west porch re-roofed and the East end repaired, including the stained glass window.

-The church is still undertaking long-term phased restoration work funded mainly by local fund-raising and English Heritage /Heritage Lottery Fund Repair Grants.
+The church is still undertaking long-term phased restoration work funded mainly by English Heritage /Heritage Lottery Fund Repair Grants and local fund-raising.
 The west window has recently had some of the original stained glass from the tower installed inside the newer plain glass window (it was taken out when the lower tower was removed).